stefan-hoeck/idris2-tutorial/src/Tutorial/Intro.md

 ## Summary

 In this introduction we learned about the most basic features of the Idris programming language.
-We use the REPL to tinker with our ideas and inspect the types of things in our code, and we used the Idris compiler to compile an Idris source file to an executable.
+We used the REPL to tinker with our ideas and inspect the types of things in our code, and we used the Idris compiler to compile an Idris source file to an executable.

-We also learned about the basic shape of a top level declaration in Idris, which always consists of an identifier (its name), a type, and an implementation.
+We also learned about the basic shape of a top level definition in Idris, which always consists of an identifier (its name), a type, and an implementation.